magento/devdocs/guides/v2.1/cloud/live/sens-data-over.md

 4. Add `config.local.php` to Git (again, in the `master` branch).
 5. Push `config.local.php` to your integration server.

-You generate `config.local.php` using the command `magento app:config:SCDdump`.
+You generate `config.local.php` using the command `magento app:config:scd-dump`.
 This command populates `config.local.php` with the minimum values necessary for static content deployment.
 In version 2.1.4, we moved static file deployment from the deploy phase to the build phase to optimize deployment time.

 There is a similar command, `magento app:config:dump`, that is not supported at this time.